mawuni/mawuni.github.io/README.md

 # 👋 Welcome to Mathias Awuni’s GitHub Pages

 Hello!
-I'm **Mathias Nso Awuni**, a PhD student specializing in **Entrepreneurial Finance** and **FinTech**.
+I'm **Mathias Awuni**, a PhD student specializing in **Entrepreneurial Finance** and **FinTech**.
 My academic journey has taken me from earning an MSc in Finance (FinTech and Financial Analytics) at the Hong Kong Baptist University School of Business :contentReference[oaicite:5]{index=5} to pursuing doctoral studies at Stevens Institute of Technology in Hoboken, NJ :contentReference[oaicite:6]{index=6}.

 ---